yuanchen8911/enhancements/keps/sig-scheduling/3902-decoupled-taint-manager/README.md

 ### Non-Goals

-* Any change to the behaviour of the current taint-manager
+* Any change to the behavior of the current taint-manager

 ## Proposal